TheIconfactory/Tapestry/Documentation/API.md

 This is a work-in-progress and details are certain to change.

-Note that JavaScript in plug-ins must conform to the [ECMA-262 specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
+> **Note:** The JavaScript in connectors must conform to the [ECMA-262 specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
 This specification defines the language and its basic [functions](https://262.ecma-international.org/14.0/#sec-function-properties-of-the-global-object) and [objects](https://262.ecma-international.org/14.0/#sec-constructor-properties-of-the-global-object).
 Additions that support the Document Object Model (DOM) and other browser functions are not available.

 ## Variables

 Any variables that have been specified in `ui-config.json` are set before the script is executed.
-For example, the Mastodon plug-in specifies the following inputs:
+For example, the Mastodon connector specifies the following inputs:

 ```json
 {